IASA2/Miscellaneous/Document Work List.md

 Commentary: While this describes the administrative structure of the IETF, it dates to 2004 and is informational.
 As a result, no update is necessary.

-Action: Filed erratum on 10/15/2018
+Action: Filed erratum on 10/15/2018 - NOW INCLUDED IN CONSOLIDATED UPDATE DRAFT

 RFC 3929 - Alternative Decision Making Processes for Consensus-Blocked Decisions in the IETF

 Commentary: While this touches on aspects of the administration of the IETF, such as mentioning the IETF Executive Director, it dates to 2004 and is experimental.
 As a result, no update is necessary.

-Action: Filed erratum on 10/15/2018
+Action: Filed erratum on 10/15/2018 - NOW INCLUDED IN CONSOLIDATED UPDATE DRAFT

+RFC 4633 - Experiment in Long-Term Suspensions From Internet Engineering Task Force (IETF) Mailing Lists

+Commentary: Refers to IETF Executive Director.
+BUT, it describes a 2006 experiment that ran for 18 months and is filed as experimental.
+As a result, no obvious need to update it at this time.

+Action: NOW INCLUDED IN CONSOLIDATED UPDATE DRAFT

 RFC 4879 - Clarification of the Third Party Disclosure Procedure in RFC 3979

 Obsoleted by RFC 8179.
 RFC 8179 corrects mentions of the IETF Executive Director to the IETF Secretariat.
 As a result, no revision of either RFC 2026 or RFC 8179 is necessary.

 RFC 5633 - Nominating Committee Process: Earlier Announcement of Open Positions and Solicitation of Volunteers

 Commentary: Obsoleted by RFC 7437 (being updated by the WG)

-RFC 4633 - Experiment in Long-Term Suspensions From Internet Engineering Task Force (IETF) Mailing Lists

-Commentary: Refers to IETF Executive Director.
-BUT, it describes a 2006 experiment that ran for 18 months and is filed as experimental.
-As a result, no obvious need to update it at this time.

 RFC 8318 - IAB, IESG, and IAOC Selection, Confirmation, and Recall Process: Operation of the Nominating and Recall Committees